top of page

 she/her

-I believe that every behavior serves a purpose and in order to understand challenging behaviors, we must look at their function.
-What benefit has that behavior served in the past and how can we create adaptive behaviors that fill that same function.
-I draw my therapeutic practices from an eclectic variety of modalities.
-I utilize techniques from Dialectical Behavior Therapy, Cognitive Behavioral Therapy, Collaborative Problem Solving, and Attachment Theory.
+Every behavior serves a purpose; in order to understand challenging behaviors, we must look at their function.
+What benefit has that behavior served in the past and how can we create adaptive behaviors that fill the same function.
+Jessica draws her therapeutic practices from a variety of modalities and client-centered approaches.
+She utilizes techniques from Dialectical Behavior Therapy, Cognitive Behavioral Therapy, Collaborative Problem Solving, and Attachment Theory.

 IMG-8838.jpg